AdaCore/training_material/courses/fundamentals_of_ada/050_array_types/03-unconstrained_array_types.rst

 .. container:: animate

-    When the second index is less than the first index, this is an empty array.
+    When the upper bound is less than the lower bound, this is an empty array.
     For empty arrays, the index can be out of range for the index type.